0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Being with someone else I knew
 ```

-These lines reveal the narrator's painful awareness that his connection with the lover is fragile and undefined.
+These lines reveal the protagonist's painful awareness that his connection with the lover is fragile and undefined.
 The first phrase exposes his obsessive fear of abandonment and replacement.
-Even though they are not in a committed relationship, the narrator still craves emotional exclusivity.
+Even though they are not in a committed relationship, the protagonist still craves emotional exclusivity.
 He wants to be move on from just just a sexual outlet and aspires to be valued as a partner instead.
 The inability to "kill the thought" suggests that this anxiety is constant, intrusive, and unshakable.
 It speaks to a deeper insecurity rooted in past trauma, which he will elaborate throughout the rest of this album.
 He is terrified of being deemed not good enough, of being replaced by someone who can offer what he cannot.

 ```ad-quote
 title: **wetdream** 1:C:9-16